rsdoiel/antenna/archives/2025/science_and_technology_2025.28.md

 date: 2025-07-17, updated: 2025-07-17, from: The Register (UK I.T.
 News)

-<h4>Our sources tell us mostly back office staff were let go, and that the mood in the office is very pessimistic</h4> <p>Intel has filed documents that reveal plans to fire around 5,000 staff, mostly in California and Oregon.…</p>
+<h4>Our sources tell us mostly back office staff were let go, and that the mood in the office is very pessimistic</h4> <p><strong>Updated</strong>  Intel has filed documents that reveal plans to fire around 5,000 staff, mostly in California and Oregon.…</p>

 <br>